Keeping the bastards honest whilst protecting pensions and superannuation

 Hence my policy

-“To keep the bastards honest whilst protecting pensions and superannuation”
+“To keep the bastards honest whilst protecting pensions, superannuation and the environment”

 Support legislation of the government of the day

-During an election campaign the government and the opposition owe it to the Australian people to make known their policies more than a week out from the election.
+During an election campaign, the government and the opposition owe it to the Australian people to make known their policies more than a week out from the election.
 If I am to support the government in power I believe it only fair that the major political parties tell the Australian public what their policies and positions are prior to the election with advance notice.
-Party policies must be nominated on or prior to the 11 May 2019 for me to support them should I be elected to the Senate.
+Party policies must be stated more than 1 week prior to the election date.

 Should the political party controlling government change Prime Minister for any reason (apart from death) “all bets are off” and I will sit truly independent.

-Policy or legislation must not be detrimental or negatively impact pensions and or superannuation.
+Policy or legislation must not be detrimental or negatively impact pensions, superannuation or the environment.
 Again.
 I cannot and will not support any such legislation.

 How Vote Karl and the party of your choice